 Series A in 2021

-HistoWiz, Inc. is a histology service company based in Brooklyn, New York, that specializes in automating the processing and digitization of tissue samples for cancer research in both academia and the pharmaceutical industry.
-Established in 2012, HistoWiz operates a fully automated histology lab and features an innovative online pathologist network.
-The company processes, embeds, cuts, and stains mouse tissue specimens, which are then stored in PathologyMap, a cloud-based database.
-This platform serves as a valuable resource for cancer researchers by facilitating the integration of technology and the development of artificial intelligence tools for digital pathology.
-By enhancing data management and enabling efficient information exchange among medical scientists and research pathologists, HistoWiz aims to accelerate pathology-based research and contribute to the search for cures.
+HistoWiz, Inc. is a histology service company based in Brooklyn, New York, that specializes in processing, embedding, cutting, and staining mouse tissue specimens for cancer researchers in academia and the pharmaceutical industry.
+Founded in 2012, HistoWiz operates a fully automated histology laboratory and has developed an innovative online pathologist network.
+The company digitizes tissue samples and stores them in PathologyMap, its cloud database, which serves as a valuable resource for researchers.
+This platform not only facilitates rapid information exchange among medical scientists and research pathologists but also enhances data management and supports the integration of technology in pathology.
+By automating histopathology processes, HistoWiz aims to accelerate research and contribute to the discovery of new treatments for cancer.

 CinCor Pharma